About St. Florian’s Gate

 In the tower itself is a hidden chapel accessible via the City Defensive Walls museum, and once inside visitors are afforded a picturesque view over Florianska Street below.
 Musicians often play here in the daytime giving the area a lively atmosphere, and visits to St. Florian’s Gate are only amplified in the evening when the site is lit up against the night sky.

 Getting to St. Florian’s Gate

-St. Florian’s Gate is situated in the north of Krakow’s Old Town at the end of Florianska, and is a short 5-minute walk from the Main Square.
+St. Florian’s Gate is situated in the north of Krakow’s Old Town at the end of Florianska Street, and is a short 5-minute walk from the Main Square.
 It is a 15-minute walk from Krakow’s train station, and the nearest tram and bus stop is Stary Kleparz, a 5-minute walk away.